 First of all, while I quickly loved the sustainability of the packaging, I didn’t love using the packaging.
 At least not at first.

-When Everist says these are concentrated formulas, they do mean concentrated.
-They’re dense.
 Actually dense enough that it takes some work to squeeze the products out the tubes.
 (The shampoo and body wash are okay; the concentrated conditioner is particularly difficult to squeeze.)

 I got used to this pretty quickly, but it was surprisingly noticeable at first.